Fiserv/firstvision-apac/docs/APIs/Product-Management/Inquire-Product.md

 # Inquire Product

-This service provides product details for a given product number.
+This API is used to fetch details for a given product Id.
 Products are primary control records that gives client option to enable or disable various functionalities like Card activation, PIN mailer, Loan feature, Collections, Loyalty, Falcon, Alerts etc.

 ## Endpoint